 When we receive an application and the correct fee, we first review it to make sure it fits within VCAT's jurisdiction and then open a new case.

 Many people choose to represent themselves at VCAT.
 In most cases you do not need to be represented by a lawyer or a professional representative.
 Usually you must ask for VCAT's permission to have someone represent you.

 To change, cancel or withdraw your application, you must let us know in writing.

 In most cases you have to pay a fee when you apply to VCAT or use some VCAT services.

 You may need to apply within a certain time for VCAT to be able to hear your case.
 Alternatively you may need to wait for time to pass before you can apply.
 Check if time limits apply by viewing the information for your type of case.

 If an application has been made against you, the VCAT application form and the documents associated with your case describe you as the respondent.
 The person who made the application is described as the applicant.

 You may be able to resolve your dispute by negotiating with the other party.
 If you can resolve your dispute there may be no need to attend a hearing.

 The hearing allows all parties a chance to give and hear evidence, ask questions of you and your witnesses, and provide supporting documents.
-A VCAT member listens to the evidence and makes a decision, either at the end of the hearing or in writing as soon as possible afterwards.
+A VCAT member listens to the evidence and makes a decision, either at the end of the hearing or in writing afterwards.